rust-lang/nomicon/src/lifetimes.md

 }
 ```

-`print_shortest` simply prints the shorter of its two pass-by-reference
+`print_shortest` prints the shorter of its two pass-by-reference
 string arguments.
 In Rust, each let binding has its own scope.
 Let's make the
 scopes introduced to `main` explicit: